QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-where $c=4.88$, ${\bar \alpha}_S= \alpha_S N_c/\pi$, and the anomalous dimension $\gamma_s$ is varied from $0.63$ in the all twist saturation regime to $1$ corresponding to the leading twist pQCD ``DGLAP" double log regime.
-Intermediate between the two, as we shall discuss shortly, is ``shadowed" leading twist dynamics in a so-called geometric scaling window.

-The longitudinal extent of the wee gluon cloud generated by the RG evolution has a width $x^- = \frac{1}{k^+}\sim \frac{1}{Q_s}$.
-This is much more diffuse relative to the width $e^{-1/\alpha_S}\frac{1}{Q_s}$ of valence modes.
-The RG evolution also predicts that the width of the wee gluon cloud shrinks with increasing boost (or rapidity) relative to an ``observer" quark-antiquark pair, albeit at a slower rate than their larger $x$ counterparts.
+The longitudinal extent of the wee gluon cloud generated by the RG evolution has a width $x^- = \frac{1}{k^+}\sim \frac{1}{Q_S}$.
+This is much more diffuse relative to the width $e^{-1/\alpha_S}\frac{1}{Q_S}$ of the valence modes.
+The RG evolution also predicts that the width of the wee gluon cloud will shrink with increasing boost (or rapidity) relative to an ``observer" quark-antiquark pair, albeit at a slower rate than their larger $x$ counterparts.
+Thus, in the CGC EFT the scale for the overlap of the wave functions in the thermalization process is set by $\frac{1}{Q_S}$ rather than the Lorentz contracted width of the valence quarks given by $\frac{1}{P^+}$.